Lemon Poppyseed Pancake Brunch

 Mix dry ingredients together in the Kitchenaid or with a hand mixer (flour, sugar, baking powder, soda, and salt).
 While that is mixing make your own buttermilk (1 cup milk with 1 tsp lemon juice, and let it sit for just a few minutes.
 You’ll watch the milk curdle and you’ll know it’s ready).

 While the buttermilk is curdling, grab a zester or a cheese grater with a small grating side.
-Zest the lemon (grate small pieces of the peal off with the grater).
+Then zest the lemon (grate small pieces of the peal off with the grater).

-Melt the butter in the microwave.
+Next, melt the butter in the microwave.
 In a separate bowl lightly beat the egg with a fork.
 Add the buttermilk mixture.
-Add the melted butter.
-Add the zest of the lemons and the poppy-seeds.
+Then add the melted butter.
+Finally, add the zest of the lemons and the poppy-seeds.
 Mix well.

-Heat a skillet on medium heat on the stove top.
-Grease with butter or butter flavored no-stick spray.
+First, heat a skillet over medium heat on the stove top.
+Next grease with butter or butter flavored no-stick spray.
 Add about 1/3 of a cup of batter in rounds to create the pancake.
-Watch until there are a few bubbles foaming on the sides and flip the pancake.
+While it’s cooking you’ll want to watch until there are a few bubbles foaming on the sides and flip the pancake.
 It should be golden brown on both sides.